Emmanuelle

 Emmanuelle is the lead character in a series of French erotic films based on the protagonist in the novel of the same name, by Emmanuelle Arsan, written in 1959 and published in 1967.

 Emmanuelle originated as the pen name Emmanuelle Arsan, used by Marayat Rollet-Andriane, a French-Thai actress who wrote a 1957 book, The Joys of a Woman, detailing the sexual exploits of a bored housewife.
 The first Emmanuelle film debuted in 1974 and starred Sylvia Kristel, who became synonymous with the role.
 The film embraced its X-rating and became a success, with an estimated audience of 300 million.
 It remains one of France's most successful films.
 The films' explicit content varied from softcore to full hardcore, though no penetration or oral sex made it to publicly available releases.

 It spawned a film series with multiple sequels, and a video game.
 The original series consists of six theatrical films and seven made-for-television films, while a reboot was released in 2024.
 Emmanuelle was also the inspiration for several unrelated films and series, including the Italian series Black Emanuelle, or the American series Emmanuelle in Space, as well as many unofficial productions using the Emmanuelle name, capitalizing on the craze.

 Character history

 Emmanuelle appeared as the pen name of Marayat Rollet-Andriane, a French-Thai actress (1932–2005).
 Her 1957 book The Joys of a Woman detailed the sexual exploits of Emmanuelle, the "bored housewife" of a French diplomat.
 Rollet-Andriane's book caused a sensation in France and was banned.

-The producer of another Arsan/Rollet-Andriane film Laure, Ovidio Assonitis, claimed that all books published under the pen name Emmanuelle Arsan were written by her husband Louis-Jacques Rollet-Andriane, rather than by Marayat.
+Ovidio Assonitis, the producer of another Arsan/Rollet-Andriane film titled Laure, claimed that all books published under the pen name Emmanuelle Arsan were written by her husband, Louis-Jacques Rollet-Andriane, rather than by Marayat.